FAQ on Immigration and Education

 • Yes, you can complete your student teaching without a social security number.
 You will need to obtain a 9-digit identifier from NYSED and complete fingerprinting with IdentoGO.

-• In colleges and universities, undocumented students could find and/or form support systems within DREAM Teams (possibly with other education majors).
+• In colleges and universities, undocumented students (both with and without DACA) could find and/or form support systems within DREAM Teams (possibly with other students pursuing education majors).
 The CUNY-IIE UndocuEdu initiative has created resources for current and aspiring educators.
 The New York State Youth Leadership Council (NYSYLC) has a Dream Team Network that offers support systems for DREAM Teams.
-There are a few undocumented alumni support groups, such as those highlighted in this article on InsideHigherEd, primarily based in California, that could potentially be replicated in New York.
+There are a few undocumented alumni support groups, such as those highlighted in this article on InsideHigherEd, primarily based in California, that could potentially be replicated by higher education institutions in New York.

 • No, a social security number is not required to earn a college degree.
 However, those without a social security number may need to obtain a nine-digit identifier from NYSED for fingerprinting that will allow for fieldwork and student teaching experiences.